joaomiguelreis/QuantAiChallenge/sentiment-analysis-tool/README.md

 # Sentiment Analysis Tool

 This project is a sentiment analysis tool designed to analyze financial news articles, research reports, and earnings call transcripts, specifically focusing on "recession fears" in the US equity markets.
-It utilizes a large language model API to generate sentiment scores that help in understanding market sentiments related to economic downturns.
+It utilizes two LLM - Hugging Face and TextBolb API - as well as a custom sentiment classifier designed by myself.
+This code generates sentiment scores that help in understanding market sentiments related to economic downturns.

 ## Features